inProgress-team/react-native-meteor/README.md

 ## Meteor.connect(endpoint)

-Connect to a ddp server.
-You have to this only once in your app.
+Connect to a DDP server.
+You only have to do this once in your app.

 #### Arguments